yandex-cloud/docs/en/_qa/managed-postgresql/update.md

 #### Can I change the disk type in an existing cluster from {% if audience != "internal" %}network-hdd to network-ssd or local-ssd{% else %}local-hdd to local-ssd{% endif %}? {#disk-type}

-You can.
-To do this, [restore the cluster from a backup](../../managed-postgresql/operations/cluster-backups.md#restore) and specify the desired storage type when configuring the new cluster.
+Yes, you can.
+To do this, [restore the cluster from a backup](../../managed-postgresql/operations/cluster-backups.md#restore) and specify the disk type you need when configuring your new cluster.

+#### Can I manage a cluster using SQL commands? {#sql-control}

+There are some restrictions for cluster management using SQL commands.
+For more information, see [{#T}](../../managed-postgresql/concepts/sql-limits.md).